feifeibear/long-context-attention/README.md

 1. Architectural Robustness: Ulysses encounters challenges when the number of heads exceeds the world size, whereas hybrid sequence parallelism imposes no such restrictions.

-2. Incorporates efficient communication strategies: Ring-attention leveraging computation overlap to conceal extensive P2P communication costs.
+2. Incorporates efficient communication strategies: Ring-attention leveraging computation to overlap the P2P communication costs.
 Ulysses employs All-to-All communications, ensuring the communication volume scales with sequence length rather than the number of GPUs.
-The hybrid sequence parallelism integrates the best of both worlds.
+The hybrid sequence parallelism integrates the best of both approaches.

 ### Test